Jsfain/FAT32/README.md

       fat_PrintError (err);
     }

-    // print the contents of the file, *File A*, to a terminal.
+    // print the contents of the file, "File A", to a terminal.
 This file must
     // be in the directory pointed to by cwd.
 Here this directory should be
     // "Child Directory A".
     err = fat_PrintFile (&cwd, "File A", &bpb);